ardeleantraiandarius/HyperX-Cloud-II-Modding/README.md

 * **Versatility:** Real-time bass tuning via integrated mechanical sliders.
 * **Modularity:** Detachable cable system significantly increasing the lifespan and portability of the headset.
 * **Acoustic Clarity:** Enhanced mid-to-high frequency detail and a more natural, non-fatiguing bass response.
+* **Seamlessly and Non Destructive Upgrade:** The design remained the same even if upgrades were made.